top of page

 (800) 622-HELP (4357) - https://www.samhsa.gov/

-Resources for People of Color
+Resources for BIPOC

 The foundation was created to give a voice of hope to individuals who suffer in silence with undiagnosed or diagnosed mental health conditions.